Book of Common Prayer (1549): Burial

-Ordinal and vestments
+Ordinal

 When first published, the prayer book lacked an ordinal, the book containing the rites for the ordination of deacons and priests and the consecration of bishops.
 The 1550 ordinal was published in March 1550 to fill this need, replacing the pontifical from Sarum practice.
 The ordinal adopted the Protestant doctrine of sola scriptura and has ordination candidates affirm they are "persuaded that the holy scriptures contain sufficiently all doctrine required of necessity for eternal salvation through faith in Jesus Christ".
 The ordinal was based on work by Martin Bucer.

 The services were also simplified.
 For Cranmer and other reformers, the essential part of ordination was the laying on hands with prayer.
 In the traditional service, the ordination candidate would be anointed, put on Mass vestments and receive the eucharistic vessels to symbolise his new role.
 In the prayer book, however, the only thing the candidate was given was a Bible from which he would teach.

+Vestments

 Priests still wore vestments.
 For Holy Communion, they wore a white alb and cope.
 For the services of morning and evening prayer, baptism and burial, priests wore the surplice.
 Bishops wore a rochet, surplice or alb, and a cope.
 When being consecrated, bishops were to wear a black chimere over a white rochet.
 This requirement offended John Hooper, who initially refused to wear the offensive garments to become bishop of Gloucester.
 His refusal launched the first vestments controversy in the Church of England.

 Music

 The Latin Mass and daily office traditionally used monophonic chant for music.
 While Lutheran churches in Germany continued to use chant in their services, other Protestant churches in Europe were replacing chant with exclusive psalmody.
 The English reformers followed the Lutheran example by retaining chant for their new vernacular services.
 There was, however, a demand to make chant less elaborate so that the liturgical text could be heard clearly.
 This had been a common concern for humanists such as Erasmus.
 Cranmer preferred simple plainsong that was "functional, comprehensible to and even performable by any persevering member of a congregation".

 The English litany was published along with simple plainsong based on the chant used in the Sarum rite.
 When the BCP was published, there was initially no music because it would take time to replace the church's body of Latin music.
-Theologian Gordon Jeanes writes that "Musically the greatest loss was of hymnody, reflecting Cranmer’s own acknowledged lack of compositional skill."
+Theologian Gordon Jeanes writes that "Musically the greatest loss was of hymnody, reflecting Cranmer's own acknowledged lack of compositional skill."

 John Merbecke's Book of Common Prayer noted, published in 1550, also used simple plainsong musical settings.
 Merbecke's work was intended to be sung by the "singing men" of cathedrals and collegiate churches, not by the congregation.
 In smaller parish churches, every part of the liturgy would have been spoken.
 Merbecke's musical settings experienced a revival in popularity during the 19th century, when his settings were revised to be sung by congregations.
 Some of those settings have remained in use into the 20th century.